Manually Drawing Framing Members

 Beams can be drawn in two different ways:

-• Under Joists places beams underneath joists so the joists can bear on it.
+• Under Joists places the beam underneath the joists so the joists can bear on it.

-• With Joists places beams even with the tops of joists it supports.
+• With Joists places the top of the beam even with the tops of joists it supports.
 The joist then butts against it.

 Similarly, the Roof Framing Tools can only be used to draw objects that are located within roof planes.
 These tools are: